edubart/euluna-binder/README.md

 print(foo.getBoo()) -- hello world!
 ```

-### Class with user managed memory (no smart pointers)
+### Class with user managed memory

-This kind of class should be used with care,
-the user is reponsible for mantaining the class memory valid
+The user is reponsible for mantaining the class memory valid and deleting it when appropriated.
-and collecting its C++/lua memory.

 C++ code:
 ```cpp